Zanzibar: Religion

 Zanzibar's population is almost entirely Muslim, with a small Christian minority of around 22 000.
 Other religious groups include Hindus, Jains and Sikhs.

 The Anglican Diocese of Zanzibar was founded in 1892.
 The first Bishop of Zanzibar was Charles Smythies, who was translated from his former post as Bishop of Nyasaland.

-Christ Church Cathedral had fallen into poor condition by the late 20th century, but it was fully restored in 2016, at a cost of one million Euros, with a world heritage visitor centre.
+Christ Church Cathedral had fallen into poor condition by the late 20th century, but it was fully restored in 2016, for one million Euros, with a world heritage visitor centre.
 The restoration was supported by the Tanzanian and Zanzibari governments, and overseen by the diocese in partnership with the World Monuments Fund.
 The restoration of the spire, clock, and historic Willis organ are still outstanding.
-Historically the diocese included mainland locations in Tanganyika.
-In 1963 it was renamed as the Diocese of Zanzibar & Dar es Salaam.
+Historically, the diocese included mainland locations in Tanganyika.
+In 1963, it was renamed as the Diocese of Zanzibar & Dar es Salaam.
 Two years later, in 1965, Dar es Salaam became a separate diocese.
 The original jurisdiction was renamed as the Diocese of Zanzibar & Tanga.
-In 2001 the mainland links were finally ended, and it is now known as the Diocese of Zanzibar.
+In 2001, the mainland links were finally ended, and it is now known as the Diocese of Zanzibar.
 The diocese includes parishioners on the neighbouring island of Pemba.
 Ten bishops have served in the diocese from 1892 to the present day.
 The bishop is Michael Hafidh.
 It is part of the Province of Tanzania, under the Archbishop of All Tanzania, based at Dodoma.

-The Roman Catholic Diocese of Zanzibar, headquartered at the St. Joseph's Cathedral in Stone Town, was established in 1980.
-An apostolic vicariate of Zanzibar had been established in 1906, from a much larger East African jurisdiction.
-This was suppressed in 1953, when the territory was put under control of the Kenyan church, but it was restored in 1964 after independence.
+The Roman Catholic Diocese of Zanzibar, with its headquarters at the St. Joseph's Cathedral in Stone Town was established in 1980.
+An apostolic vicariate of Zanzibar had been established in 1906 from a much larger East African jurisdiction.
+This was suppressed in 1953, when the territory was put under the control of the Kenyan church, but it was restored in 1964 after independence.
 The church created a diocese here shortly before Easter 1980.
 The bishop is Augustine Ndeliakyama Shao.
 Zanzibar is part of the Roman Catholic Province of Dar es Salaam, under the Archbishop of Dar es Salaam.

-Other Christian denominations include the Evangelical Lutheran Church of Tanzania which arrived in Zanzibar town in the 1960s, and a wide range of Pentecostal-Charismatic Christian churches such as the Tanzania Assemblies of God, the Free Pentecostal Church of Tanzania, the Evangelical Assemblies of God, the Pentecostal Church of Tanzania, the Victory Church and the Pentecostal Evangelistic Fellowship of Africa.
-Pentecostal-Charismatic churches have been present and growing in Zanzibar since the 1980s in relation to economic liberalization and increased labor migration from mainland Tanzania in connection to Zanzibar's expanding tourist sector.
+Other Christian denominations include the Evangelical Lutheran Church of Tanzania, which arrived in Zanzibar town in the 1960s, and a wide range of Pentecostal-Charismatic Christian churches such as the Tanzania Assemblies of God, the Free Pentecostal Church of Tanzania, the Evangelical Assemblies of God, the Pentecostal Church of Tanzania, the Victory Church, and the Pentecostal Evangelistic Fellowship of Africa.
+Pentecostal-Charismatic churches have been present and growing in Zanzibar since the 1980s in relation to economic liberalization and increased labour migration from mainland Tanzania in connection with Zanzibar's expanding tourist sector.
 There are also Seventh Day Adventist and Baptist churches.

-Since 2005 there is also an inter-religious body called the Joint Committee of Religious Leaders for Peace (in Swahili Juhudi za Viongozi wa Dini kuimarisha Amani) with representatives from Muslim institutions such as the Islamic law (Kadhi courts), religious property (the Wakf and Trust commission), education (the Muslim academy) and the Muftis office as well as representatives from the Roman Catholic, the Anglican and the Lutheran church.
+Since 2005, there is also an inter-religious body called the Joint Committee of Religious Leaders for Peace (in Swahili Juhudi za Viongozi wa Dini kuimarisha Amani) with representatives from Muslim institutions such as the Islamic law (Kadhi courts), religious property (the Wakf and Trust commission), education (the Muslim academy) and the Muftis office as well as representatives from the Roman Catholic, the Anglican and the Lutheran church.